Filtering Groups with HAVING

 D)ORDER BY -

-How would you list departments that offer at least three four-credit courses?
+How would you list categories that have at least three products priced above 30?

 A)WHERE COUNT(*) >= 3